LiveWithTrance/TransformerProject/README.md

 It might be easy to web scrape a single website because the structure of a single website is relatively similar and you can also easily foresee any changes of the struture by clicking links and analyzing the raw code within a website.

 However, different websites might have different structures.
 A web scrape programme for a certain website cannot be applied to other different websites without adjustment.
-But thanks to ChatGPT, it makes more easy for us to do the web scrape more generally.
+But thanks to ChatGPT, it makes more easy for us to do the web scraping more generally.

-## Details of this web scrape programme
+## Details of this web scraper

 Description only, see details at Jupyter notebook demonstration.ipynb